 T.2.1.
 General. - The tolerance values are positive (+) and negative (-) with the weighing device adjusted to zero at no load.
-When tare is in use, the tolerance values are applied from the tare zero reference (zero net weight indication); the tolerance values apply to the net weight indication for any possible tare load using certified test loads.
+When tare is in use, the tolerance values are applied from the tare zero reference; the tolerance values apply to certified test loads only.

 T.2.2.
-Type Evaluation Examinations. - For type evaluation examinations, the tolerance values apply to increasing and decreasing load tests within the temperature and power supply limits specified in T.7.
+Type Evaluation Examinations. - For type evaluation examinations, the tolerance values apply to increasing and decreasing load tests within the temperature, and power supply limits specified in T.7.
 Influence Factors.
+(Amended 2004)

 T.2.3.
 Subsequent Verification Examinations. - For subsequent verification examinations, the tolerance values apply regardless of the influence factors in effect at the time of the conduct of the examination.
-(Also see G-N.2.
-Testing with Nonassociated Equipment) (Added 2007)
+(Also see G-N.2., Testing with Nonassociated Equipment) (Added 2007)